reflectoring/reflectoring.github.io/content/blog/2022/2022-03-07-spring-boot-application-info.md

   </configuration>
 </execution>
 ```
-If we run the app now using the `mvn spring-boot:run` command and open the `http://localhost:8080/actuator/info` endpoint in the browser, we will see a response similar to below:
+If we run the app now and open the `http://localhost:8080/actuator/info` endpoint in the browser, we will see a response similar to below:
 ```json
 {
   "build": {